 Award in STH Programme Development Modular Programme

-This module explores a definition of STH and a number of related terms like ‘Green Care’ and ‘health promotion’.
+This course explores a definition of STH and a number of related terms like ‘Green Care’ and ‘health promotion’.

-This module explores the properties of plants and how plants can give rise to therapeutic activities, as well as looking to expand the discussion to include the properties of gardens.
+This course explores the properties of plants and how plants can give rise to therapeutic activities, as well as looking to expand the discussion to include the properties of gardens.

 Having explored what STH is and some of the mechanisms behind how and why it works, this module examines the ways in which STH can benefit specific groups of clients and individuals within these groups.
 This section will look at mental ill health.

-Having completed all of the required modules this module offers you the chance to complete the assignment to gain the Award in STH Programme Development.
+Having completed all of the required courses, this offers you the chance to complete the assignment to gain the Award in STH Programme Development.

 This paid for course, will explore how to put together a programme of horticulture related activities that meet the needs of clients.
 It will look at the interplay between maintenance needs and therapy needs, explore the factors that influence activity choice and how within different models of STH we can make reasoned choices about what people do.